-Part A: Preparation of stimulus (10 minutes)
+Part A: Preparation of stimulus (15 minutes)

-During the preparation time, the candidate prepares responses to the stimulus item they have brought with them and makes notes in the preparation booklet provided.
-Only notes made in the preparation booklet may be taken into the interview room and may be referred to during Part B of the examination; however, the candidate should ensure that they do not read from the notes.
+During the preparation time, the candidate prepares responses to the stimulus item they have brought with them and their prepared notes, and continues to make notes in the preparation booklet provided.
+The stimulus item is to be related to one or more of the learning contexts and topics of Unit 3 and/or Unit 4.
 The candidate may refer to a dictionary during the preparation time, but not during Part B and Part C of the examination.

-Following the preparation time, the candidate takes their preparation booklet and their stimulus item into the interview room.
+Following the preparation time, the candidate hands their prepared notes and preparation booklet to the supervisor.

-The candidate also takes all their belongings, including dictionaries, with them to the interview room and is instructed where to place them for the duration of the interview.
+The candidate takes all their belongings, including dictionaries and stimulus item, with them to the interview room and is instructed where to place them for the duration of the interview.

-Part B: Discussion of stimulus (approximately 4 minutes)
+Part B: Discussion prompted by stimulus (approximately 3-4 minutes)

-When the candidate enters the interview room, the marker begins by greeting the candidate in French and then asks them in English to state their WASN.
+When the candidate enters the interview room, the marker begins by greeting the candidate in Japanese and then asks them in English to state their WASN.
 The candidate reads out their WASN in English.